rameshpilli/flow/ChainServer/readme_pitch.md

 ---

-**Bottom line**: FlowForge handles the orchestration plumbing — retries, parallelism, context, logging, resumability — so you focus on your business logic.
+**Bottom line**: AgentOrchestrator handles the orchestration plumbing — retries, parallelism, context, logging, resumability — so you focus on your business logic.